Lester Maddox: Lieutenant Governor of Georgia

 Under the Georgia constitution of 1945, Maddox was prohibited from running for a second consecutive term.
 He therefore waged his second bid for lieutenant governor, the first having resulted in defeat to Peter Zack Geer in 1962.
 Although Maddox was elected as a Democratic candidate at the same time as Jimmy Carter's election as governor, the two were not running mates; in Georgia, particularly in that era of Democratic dominance, the winners of the primary elections went on to easy victories in the general elections without campaigning together as an official ticket or as running mates.
 Carter and Maddox found little common ground during their four years of service, often publicly feuding with each other.

 Shortly after that election, Maddox appeared as a guest on The Dick Cavett Show on December 18, 1970.
 During a commercial break, fellow guest and former football player Jim Brown asked Maddox if he had "any trouble with the white bigots because of all the things you did for blacks".
 On the air, Cavett substituted the word "admirers" in place of "bigots", enraging Maddox.
 After demanding an apology from Cavett, and getting a carefully worded form of it, following further conversation, Maddox still walked off the show.
 Making light of the incident during a subsequent appearance by Maddox, Cavett walked off this time, and Maddox applauded.

 Because the lieutenant governor was a mostly ceremonial role, Maddox spent most of his time as lieutenant governor preparing for a run for governor in 1974.
 Maddox was considered to be a near shoo-in to regain the governor's mansion in 1974, with the New York Times predicting that only John Wayne could beat him for Georgia governor.
 Campaign literature in support of Maddox’s bid for governor cited gains in health, education and penal reform during his tenure while also presenting Maddox as a champion of labor, citing measures introduced during his time as governor and lieutenant-governor such as Georgia’s first minimum wage law, improvements in workmen’s compensation benefits, and the end of a one-week waiting period for unemployment benefits.
-In the end, Maddox was forced into a runoff for the Democratic nomination, where he was shockingly defeated by George Busbee.
+In the end, Maddox was forced into a runoff for the Democratic nomination, where he was defeated by George Busbee.